 Where needed pupils will access additional ASC enhanced elements to the curriculum which will often include social communication groups offered as a block during the school year.

 Other young people on the autism spectrum require a more differentiated environment and approach.
-For these young people we currently have an enhanced provision of 2 classes within its own annexe where young people are taught a modified curriculum enhanced with a range of additional interventions addressing wider needs eg weekly social communication group, fine motor skills activities, relaxation, sensory sessions as planned by the ASD coordinator who teaches the lower ASD class.
+For these young people we have enhanced provision where young people are taught an appropriate curriculum enhanced with a range of additional interventions addressing wider needs eg social communication groups, fine motor skills activities, relaxation, sensory sessions as identifed via EHCPs and/or pastoral staff.

-Staff within the enhanced provision have a high level of training and experience in meeting the specific needs of this group of pupils.
+Staff within the enhanced provision have a higher level of training and experience to meet the specific needs of this group of pupils.

-Pupils have access to dedicated ‘quiet areas’ and have a higher level of pastoral support and guidance reflected in the timetable.
+Pupils have access to dedicated ‘quiet areas’ and have a higher level of pastoral support and guidance via small groups and additional staff where required.